alecthibodeau/nona-ai/README.md

 ### When to use

-From Google's Built-in AI description&hellip;
+From the description at Google's [Built-in AI](https://developer.chrome.com/docs/ai/built-in)&hellip;

 *When to use built-in AI*
   - *AI-enhanced content consumption: Including summarization, translation, answering questions about some content, categorization, and characterizing.*